genesiscommunitysuccess/docs/versioned_docs/version-2022.3/00_gpalx/03_features/03_layouts.md

 ## Introduction

-With Fuse you have full control over your layouts.
+With GPALX you have full control over your layouts.
 This is achieved by utilizing two basic layout components (**vertical** & **horizontal**) along with their various parameters.
 The `verticalLayout` and `horizontalLayout` render their contents vertically and horizontally respectively.

 With layouts you can: